 - Targeted advertising of jobs.
 This can be using specific, but not exclusive, media to advertise jobs

 - Using positive action statements in recruitment adverts, for example stating that the employer welcomes applications from a particular group, for example men at a nursery where the workforce is, and has been, 80% female

 An employer must be able to show evidence that any positive action is reasonably considered and will not discriminate against others.
 Positive action must not be confused with positive discrimination which is unlawful; e.g. the setting of quotas (as opposed to targets, which are lawful) or any form of preferential treatment.
 Where positive action has been taken to encourage applicants from disadvantaged groups to apply, every applicant must be considered on individual merit and selection for interview and appointment must be based strictly on the agreed selection criteria.

-Further advice can be provided by the central EDI Team.
+Further advice can be provided by the Diversity & Inclusion Team.